GautamVG/iot_mini_project/README.md

 ## Front-end

 -   `/`: The home page showing available parking slots and parking fee.
 This is for use of the customers
+-   `/checkout`: Page showing a list of all checked-out vehicles and their receipts.
+Each receipt can be payed
 -   `/admin`: The admin dashboard.
 Shows all parking slots, with parking tickets.
 Shows a list of parking receipts, graphs, visualizations, etc.

 ## Back-end